emilis/mpc/README.md

 #   Multi-Part Components Parser

-**Status:** This is a work in progress.
-May not fit _all_ potential use-cases.
-The implementation is straightforward and unoptimized for very large files, very large number of files, etc.
+**Status:** _This is a work in progress.
+May not fit all potential use-cases.
+The implementation is straightforward and unoptimized for very large files, very large number of files, etc_.

 For full documentation see the **[MPC Wiki][wiki]**.